walles/batterylogger/README.md

 battery app).
 Clicking on an app should expand that line and show per-app-version stats, as well as not-installed stats if available.

-* Hide individual samples if we're zoomed out enough.
-Otherwise, when samples are plotted really close together they form lines that stand out more than the averages that people are supposed to look at primarily.

 * Add a .travis.yml to run the unit tests on pull requests and pushes.

 * If we change the system clock, think about how that would affect